AmrMomtaz/Weather-Stations-Monitoring/README.md

 The "Things" are huge in count and emit messages in very high frequency which flood the global internet.
 Hence, efficient stream processing is inevitable.

-One use case is the distributed weather stations use case.
+One use case is the distributed weather stations.
 Each "**weather station**" emits readings for the current weather status to the "**base central station**" for persistence and analysis.
 In this project, the architecture of a weather monitoring system is implemented using microservices.